403kevin/Discord_To_IBKR_3/README.md

 What Not To Do (Binding AI Constraints)
 DO NOT replace or suggest replacing the custom polling engine in discord_interface.py.

+the script is being discreet - pretending to be a browser and NOT a BOT.

 DO NOT deviate from the established settings structure in the config.py class.

 DO NOT perform large-scale refactoring unless it is the explicitly stated Primary Task.